Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Complementary Composite Minimization

 Let us point out some special cases of the bound from Theorem~\ref{thm:comp-opt-gap-conv}.
 When $f$ is smooth ($\kappa = 2$) and $\psi$ is $q$-uniformly convex, assuming $L^{q/2}\geq \lambda,$ the bound simplifies to

 In particular, if $\psi$ is strongly convex ($q=2$), we recover the same bound as in the Euclidean case:

 Note that this result uses smoothness of $f$ and strong convexity of $\psi$ with respect to the same but arbitrary norm $\|\cdot\|$.
 Because we do not require the same function to be simultaneously smooth and strongly convex w.r.t.~$\|\cdot\|$, the resulting ``condition number'' $\frac{L}{ \lambda }$ can be dimension-independent even for non-Euclidean norms (in particular, this will be possible for any $\ell_p$ norm with $p \in (1, 2]$).
+Observe further that it is generally possible for the ``condition number'' $\frac{L}{ \lambda }$ to be smaller than one.
+In that case, as the convergence bound in Theorem~\ref{thm:comp-opt-gap-conv} depends on $\max\{\frac{L}{ \lambda }, 1\}$, the bound becomes independent of the condition number (although it still depends on $L$).

-Because $\Bar{f}$ is $q$-uniformly convex, Theorem~\ref{thm:comp-opt-gap-conv} also implies a bound on $\|\vy_k - \vxb^*\|$ whenever $\lambda > 0,$ as follows. \begin{corollary} Under the same assumptions as in Theorem~\ref{thm:comp-opt-gap-conv}, and assuming, in addition, that $\lambda > 0,$ we have that $\|\vy_k - \vxb^*\|\leq \bar{\epsilon}$ after at most
+Because $\Bar{f}$ is $q$-uniformly convex, Theorem~\ref{thm:comp-opt-gap-conv} also implies a bound on $\|\vy_k - \vxb^{\star}\|$ whenever $\lambda > 0,$ as follows. \begin{corollary} Under the same assumptions as in Theorem~\ref{thm:comp-opt-gap-conv}, and assuming, in addition, that $\lambda > 0,$ we have that $\|\vy_k - \vxb^{\star}\|\leq \bar{\epsilon}$ after at most

-iterations. \end{corollary} \begin{proof} By $q$-uniform convexity of $\Bar{f}$ and $\zeros \in \partial f(\vxb^*)$ (as $\vxb^*$ minimizes $\Bar{f}$), we have
+iterations. \end{corollary} \begin{proof} By $q$-uniform convexity of $\Bar{f}$ and $\zeros \in \partial f(\vxb^{\star})$ (as $\vxb^{\star}$ minimizes $\Bar{f}$), we have

 Thus, it suffices to apply the bound from Theorem~\ref{thm:comp-opt-gap-conv} with the accuracy parameter ${\epsilon} = \frac{\lambda\bar{\epsilon}^q}{q}.$ \end{proof}